Here we go again. Summer break is coming. Moms are getting worried. Very, very worried.

 Best ways to keep kids off electronics

 In our house, this is after 10am.
-Enforcing this has made the biggest impact in our home.
+Enforcing this has made a big impact in our home.

 This encourages our kids to sleep in or to at least try to go back to sleep “because there’s nothing to do anyway.”

-This will also hopefully get them involved in some of the things I do for them, including getting their breakfast.
+This will also hopefully get them involved in some of the things I would usually do for them, including getting their breakfast.
 Now, without the lure of electronics, we are spending that time together.

-If nothing else, they have started their day by being creative in some way.
+If nothing else, they have started their day being creative in some way.

-Also, by minimizing electronics in this way, I will have accomplished some of my routine obligations so when they do sit down to play video games, I can use that time in a more purposeful way for myself.
+Also, by making them wait until 10am before getting online, I will have accomplished some of my routine obligations so when my kids do sit down to play video games, I can use that time in a more purposeful way for myself.

 Another bonus with this method is they have already done something productive in the day which will hopefully set them up for more activity throughout the day.
 “A body in motion….”